palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 5. Click "Verify" on the toolbar (checkmark icon) to verify everything is ready.
 If you see `Done Compiling` then you are ready to go!

 6. Choose a channel number for your device.
-The channel number can be set in the line 37 of code `radio.begin(OPENBCI_MODE_HOST,20);`.
+The channel number can be set in the code see [`radio.begin(OPENBCI_MODE_HOST,20);`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino#L30).

 7. Click "Upload" on the toolbar (the icon to the right of the checkmark).
 Your code is now uploading to the OpenBCI Dongle!